Factory Bluetooth Retrofit

 Replacing the useless stock phone system in your BMW with a factory, hands-free "Bluetooth" system is a fantastic way to modernize your car, gain practical benefits, and fully utilize your onboard electronics.

 BMW made several different ULF's and TCU's over the years.
-Compatible TCU's were made starting in late 2004, with the most recent being p/n 84-10-9-195-455 (from 3/08 and still available from BMW).
+The current TCU is p/n 84-10-9-195-455 (from 3/08 and still available new).
+The most recent ULF was 84-10-9-154-358 built thru late 2017.
 For a summary, see BMW TCU and ULF Part Numbers.

 There are some limitations:

-• Compatible ULF's and TCU's are made for voice communications, not music streaming.
+- Compatible ULF's and TCU's are made for voice communications, not music streaming.
 Only the latest TCU's offer streaming, but they're not compatible with the E38 7-series.
 However, there are workarounds:

-• Install an aux-input in place of the CD changer, for phone-based music.
+- Install an aux-input in place of the CD changer, for phone-based music.
 (This method avoids A2DP compression losses from streaming music.)

-• For cars with navigation: swap in a "New Generation" radio with audio streaming dongle.
+- For cars with navigation: swap in a "New Generation" radio with audio streaming dongle.

 The information here should be applicable to several BMW models that were pre-wired for phone from the late '90's-on.

-TCU Specifics
+TCU/ULF Specifics

 Used TCU's are commonly available on eBay.
 Beware some sellers claim "Bluetooth" when in fact the TCU is an older, non-BT unit.
 Confirm Bluetooth by the label:

-Verify "BMW....IBUS", as only i-bus units are compatible with the E38 7-series (not MOST-bus!).
+Verify "BMW....IBUS", as only i-bus TCU's are compatible with the E38 7-series (not MOST-bus!).
 The production date (above: January 13, 2007) will relate to the software and hardware version ("SW" and "HW", respectively).
 Look for late production dates to obtain the newest technology.

 Antenna Connections